SkeletonGait: Gait Recognition Using Skeleton Maps: 3. Method

 \section{3.~Method}

 This section begins with outlining the generation of skeleton maps.
 Subsequently, we delve into the specifics of SkeletonGait and SkeletonGait++.
-Implementation details are introduced in the end of this section.
+Implementation details are introduced at the end of this section.